Too Hot to Handle (TV series): Season 2

-At the allocation ceremony, it came down to three contestants: Carly, Cam, and Marvin.
+At the allocation ceremony, it came down to three contestants: Carly Lawrence, Cam Holmes, and Marvin Anthony.
 The fellow finalists were the ones who voted for the winner, selecting Marvin as the winner of the $55,000 prize fund.

 Season 3

-At the allocation ceremony, it came down to four contestants: Beaux & Harry (as a couple), Georgia, and Nathan.
+At the allocation ceremony, it came down to four contestants: Beaux Raymond & Harry Johnson (as a couple), Georgia Hassarati, and Nathan Soan Mngomezulu.
 The fellow finalists were the ones who voted for the winner, selecting Beaux and Harry as the winner of the $90,000 prize fund.

 Season 4

-At the allocation ceremony, it came down to two couples: Jawahir & Nick, and Kayla & Seb.
+At the allocation ceremony, it came down to two couples: Jawahir Khalifa & Nick Kici, and Kayla Richart & Seb Melrose.
 The fellow finalists voted for the winner, with Jawahir & Nick winning the $89,000 prize fund with a final vote of 6 votes to 1.

+Season 5

+At the allocation ceremony, it came down to two contestants: Elys Hutchinson and Dre Woodard.
+The fellow finalists voted for Elys to win the $100,000 prize fund.
+Elys decided to split the prize fund with runner-up Dre, resulting in $50,000 for both contestants.

+Season 6

+The prize fund was at $125,000 when it came to the allocation ceremony.
+Lana announced that there would be three winners this season, one couple and one single who was committed to the rules of the retreat.
+The couple would win the $100,000 and the single would win the $25,000.
+Dylan Simmons & Leo Carter and Charlie Jeer & Katherine LaPrell were announced as the two couples in the running for the $100,000.
+Dylan & Leo won the $100,000 following a 7–1 vote from the finalists, leaving Charlie & Katherine as the runners-up.
+Gianna Pettus was chosen by Lana as the single to win the $25,000, leaving Chris Aalli and Lucy Syed as the runner-ups for that prize money.

 Reception

 Viewership

-Too Hot to Handle Season 1 became the #1 television program on Netflix during the week of April 20, 2020.
+The first season of Too Hot to Handle became the No. 1 television program on Netflix during the week of 20 April 2020.
+It currently has over 43,800,000 hours of viewership.

-Too Hot To Handle Season 2 accumulated 111,680,000 hours watched while in the Netflix Global Top Ten, while Season 3 racked up 72,840,000 view hours and Season 4 scored 74,900,000 hours.
+The second season of Too Hot To Handle accumulated 111,680,000 hours watched while in the Netflix Global Top Ten; season 3 racked up 72,840,000 view hours, and season 4 scored 74,900,000 hours.
+Season 5 garnered 137,300,000 hours of viewing, and season 6 ended up with 101,100,000 view hours.